damianhakert/damianhakert.github.io/source/_posts/2016-03-29-using-omnibus-gitlab-to-ship-gitlab.md

 If you consider:

-1. the manpower required to maintain 8 packages
+1. The manpower required to maintain 8 packages
 (4 platforms + 2 types of packages - one for CE and one for EE, 2 Docker images and 2 Raspberry PI2 packages)
 1. Monthly release cycle
 1. Ease of upgrade between versions or ease of initial installation

-then omnibus-gitlab is doing a very good job.
+Then omnibus-gitlab is doing a very good job.

 [A lot](https://twitter.com/choyer/status/670273120566120449)
 [of users](https://twitter.com/jrblier/status/613077041219399681)